vic-cheung/cv/index.md

 `2011-2014`
 __Research Engineer__,
 *UCSF Biodesign Lab*
 <br> Designed and fabricated medical devices for clinical research.
-Details below under "Other Projects".
+Details below under "Other Research Projects".

+### Medical School Experiences

+`2016`
+__Medical Student__,
+*Assessing Acceptability of the Aeris Mobile-Enabled Spirometer for Home Management in the Urban Underserved*
+<br> Collaborated with start-up company, [Aluna Inc.](https://alunacare.com/) to evaluate acceptability of a pocket-sized spirometer device and mobile game app with urban underserved asthma patients by trialing device with patients and then surveying patients and parents.

+`2015-2016`
+__Health Coach__,
+*UCSF Surgery Wellness Clinic - Center for Surgery in Older Adults*
+<br> Served as health coach in interdisciplinary team (geriatrician, registered dietician, physical therapist, occupational therapist) in launching a pilot program for individualized [pre-surgery optimization in geriatric patients undergoing elective surgery](https://geriatricsurgery.ucsf.edu/) with the goal of reducing post-operative mortality, morbidity, and extended hospital stay.

-### Other Projects
+### Other Research Projects

 `2013-2018`
 __Principal Engineer__,